 Procedure 10.5.
-Setting the power-on-message
+Setting the power-on message

-- 1. Click other in the menu bar; a dialogue box titled "Other" should have popped up. - 2.
-In the box titled "Power On Message", there are two text fields representing the two lines on your LCD.
+- 1. Click Other in the menu bar; a dialogue box titled "Other" should have popped up. - 2.
+In the box titled "Power on Message", there are two text fields representing the two lines on your LCD.
 Enter the desired text in the fields. - 3.
 Click Write to write your changes to the radio.

 Make sure that menu item 38 is set to MSG, otherwise your message won't be displayed.

-See Chapter 5 Working the menu system for details on how to navigate the menu.

-Some times it takes the BTECH software more than one try to connect to your radio.
+See Chapter 5 Using the Menu System for details on how to navigate the menu.
+Sometimes it takes the BTECH software more than one try to connect to your radio.
 If you see a dialogue box popping up stating that you have a connection failure, close the dialogue box and click read or write again.

-Chapter 11. - Programming Scanning Channels
+Chapter 11. - Programming Channels

-The BTECH GMRS-V1 features 98 additional (128 total) memory channels that each can hold: Receive frequencies, group signaling information, bandwidth, and a seven character alphanumeric identifier or channel name 1 .
+The BTECH GMRS-V2 features 200 memory channels that each can hold: Custom channels (GMRS, NOAA, or Scanner channels), group signaling information, bandwidth, and a seven-character alphanumeric identifier or channel name 1.